-Outdoor Recreation Looks Different Along McKenzie River Corridor in 2021
+Outdoor Recreation Along the McKenzie River Corridor

 In September and October 2020, the Holiday Farm Fire ripped through the McKenzie River region in the West Cascades, torching nearly 175,000 acres of old-growth and second-growth forest—and displacing countless residents.
 Even from the community of Rainbow, scarred snags can be viewed just a few hundred feet to the west along Highway 126.